cbeveridge00/Connor_Portfolio/Sudoku_Solver/README.md

 <img src="https://github.com/cbeveridge00/Connor_Portfolio/blob/main/Sudoku_Solver/Sudoku/puzzle.gif" />
 </div>

 This includes the full solutions to the project.
-Full student README can be found in the project folder which includes instructions on how to run the code.
+Full student README can be found in the project folder which includes instructions on how to run the code and info on individual files.